edujbarrios/VLM_Descriptions_with_llm7.io_API/README.md

 ---

+> [!NOTE]
+> I'm currently researching about LLMs and image processing, that's the reason behind making an specialized adaptation to work with images.

 ## ✨ Features
 - Supports **text + image** input via the OpenAI-compatible llm7 API.
 - Configuration via `config.yaml` (no hardcoded values).